genglinWang/Smart-Calendar-Clock/README.md

 This project is one part of Open-Innovation-1(开放性创新实践) for Chongxin Collage(崇新学堂), School of Information Science and Engineering, Shandong university.
 I'm happy to provide my solution on how to establish and create a smart bluetooth calendar based on STC89C52 single-chip.

 It is a simple but meaningful system design project about sensors, single-chip and IOT.
-If you are interested, please refer to [report.pdf](https://github.com/genglinWang/Smart-Calendar-Clock/blob/main/Report.pdf) for more details, and feel free to contact me and discuss about the project.
+If you are interested, please refer to [report.pdf](https://github.com/genglinWang/Smart-Calendar-Clock/blob/main/Report.pdf) for more details, and feel free to contact me, discuss about the project and pick faults:dizzy_face:.

 ## System Overview
 <img decoding="async" src="https://github.com/genglinWang/Smart-Calendar-Clock/blob/main/docs/img/demo.jpg" width="60%">